Georgia’s ruling party leads crucial election race which could decide the country's role in Europe

 Opposition backs plan for reforms required by the EU

-The vote will see Georgians elect 150 lawmakers from 18 parties.
-If no party wins the 76 seats required to form a government for a four-year term, the president will invite the largest party to form a coalition.

-The opposition parties have ignored Zourabichvili’s request to unite into a single party but have signed up to her “charter” to carry out the reforms required by the EU to join.
+The opposition parties ignored Zourabichvili’s request to unite into a single party but signed up to her “charter” to carry out the reforms required by the EU to join.

-Georgian Dream took out billboards across the country contrasting black-and-white images of destruction in Ukraine with colorful images of life in Georgia alongside the slogan, “Say no to war — choose peace.”

 The governing and opposition parties told voters they would pursue EU membership even though laws passed by Georgian Dream have put that hope on hold.